Conaclos/biome-fosdem-2024/slides.md

 - a reference refers to a **single declaration**
   - handle differently edge cases (_export_, _infer_)
-- type and value with same names
+- type and variable with same name
 - type / variable duality

 ---